 Do however check to see if your laptop has a built in 3G broadband modem as many manufacturers (including Sony and Dell) include them on some models.
 This means you can put your SIM card inside your laptop and not have to plug anything in when you want to connect.
 Also, these can benefit from a larger internal aerial so they may perform better.

 Mobile broadband contracts of 12 months or longer (and in some cases shorter contracts) allow you to use it abroad, but this is usually very expensive, even in Europe.
-The only exception is Three's special offer in Ireland of 10p/MB until Jan 2010.

 Make sure you are aware of your mobile broadband usage and performance.
 All the network operators include software which connects you to the Internet that also allows you to keep track of how much you're downloading.
-You can also use our very own (and free) tbbMeter tool (Windows 7, Vista or XP users only) which lets you set alarms to warn you when you're exceeding particular limits and which works on most mobile broadband connections.
-This application will allow you to do some speed tests but you can also run our mobile broadband speed test to check how fast you're going at any time.
+You can also use our very own (and free) tbbMeter tool (Windows 7, Vista or XP users only) which lets you to set alarms to warn you when you're exceeding particular limits and which works on most mobile broadband connections.
+This application will allow you to do some speed tests but you can also run our broadband speed test to check how fast you're going at any time.

 If you find that your mobile operator promised good coverage in your area but you just can't get a signal, don't let them keep you in a long term contract.
 You should be able to argue that if they said you should get coverage, then you should be able to use the service.